zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/02-creating-pages/01-understanding-pages.md

 ![Widget Pages can provide a number of functions, such as a dedicated Wiki Page solution.](./understanding-pages/images/05.png)

 ### Content Pages and Widget Pages Compared

+This table compares some of the distinctions between a Content Page and a Widget Page:

 | Feature |  Content Pages | Widget Pages |
 | --- | --- |---|